patrick-crawford/WEB422-Backup/notes/intro-angular-jwt.md

 }
 ```

 You can see from the above code, that our ["intercept" method](https://angular.io/api/common/http/HttpInterceptor#intercept) has a very specific definition.
-It's function is to "intercept" the request (available as the "request" property), perform some work on the request, and finally pass the request on to the "next" request handler (available as the "next" property).
+Its function is to "intercept" the request (available as the "request" property), perform some work on the request, and finally pass the request on to the "next" request handler (available as the "next" property).

 For our purposes, this is all fairly boilerplate except for the "setHeaders" property.
 This is where we identify which header we would like to set (ie: "Authorization") and what the data should be (ie: "JWT" + *space* + token).
 We use the "AuthService" to pull the token from local storage.